metabarcoding/obitools4-doc/content/docs/patterns/dnagrep.md

 >[!EXAMPLE]
-> Here is an example of a DNA pattern corresponding to the forward primer of the *Euka02* marker with no errors allowed
+> A DNA pattern corresponding to the forward primer of the *Euka02* marker with no errors allowed
 > at the two last bases on the 3' end:
 >
 > TTTGTCTGSTTAATTSC#G#